mokies/ratelimitj/README.md

 A Java library for rate limiting assembled using extensible storage and application framework adaptors.
 The libraries interfaces support thread-safe sync, async, and reactive usage patterns.

-A Java library for rate limiting providing extensible storage and application framework adaptors.

 #### Modules
 RateLimitJ is currently under active construction and provides the following plugable modules: